RabbitRun47/G14-Setup/README.md

 ```
 Restart

-Disable system76-power gnome extension and service if you want to manage graphics using the dkms packages.
+Disable system76-power GNOME extension and service if you want to manage graphics using the dkms packages.
 (Recommended)
 ```
 systemctl disable system76-power.service
 ```